-Any comprehensive self defense plan will include preparing for the legal aftermath of any self-defense encounter.
-The reader should hire and consult with a competent attorney as part of your preparations.
+Any comprehensive self-defense plan will include preparing for the legal aftermath of any self-defense encounter.
+The reader should hire and consult with a competent attorney as part of their preparations.

 The consequences, physical, legal and financial can be deleterious to your life.
 If you want to skip $10,000 plus in legal fees and perhaps avoid a felony on your record save the brawling for legitimate defensive encounters.

 While a punch is, in most circumstances and in most places, not considered patently lethal force people have suffered irreparable injury and life-altering wounds from being on the receiving end of a particularly vicious (or lucky) punch.